 What classes should I take to start?

-We offer two classes for beginners, which can be taken in any order:
+There are two classes that are appropriate for beginners, which you can be take in any order:

-- Lindy 1: A six-week series covering all the basic patterns and techniques of the Lindy Hop
+Lindy 1: A multiple week series that usually spans 6 hours which covering all the basic patterns and techniques of the Lindy Hop

-New Lindy 1 series begin every month, with the night and time on a rotating basis, so you can find the schedule that works best for you.
-Charleston 1 is offered almost every month as well.
-No experience is necessary for either class.
+New Lindy 1 series often begin every month, with the day of the week and time on a rotating basis, so you can find the schedule that works best for you.
+No experience is necessary for this class.
 However, many students take our Lindy 1 class series more than once before moving on to our Level 2 classes.

 On occasional weekends, we also offer "Swing 101," a beginner crash course to help get you out on the floor as quickly as possible.
 We recommend taking a Level 1 series class after taking Swing 101.
 Many students who have previously taken Lindy 1 also find Swing 101 to be a great refresher course!